American geophysicist and oceanographer, (1943- ), Freeport, New York, USA

-Bruce P. Luyendyk is Professor Emeritus of marine geophysics at the University of California at Santa Barbara, and a geophysicist and oceanographer.
-He earned his B.Sc. in geology and geophysics from San Diego State University and a Ph.D. from the Scripps Institute of Oceanography at the University of California at San Diego.
+Bruce P. Luyendyk is Professor Emeritus of marine geophysics at the University of California, Santa Barbara, and a geophysicist and oceanographer.
+He earned his B.Sc. in geology and geophysics from San Diego State University and a Ph.D. from the Scripps Institute of Oceanography at the University of California, San Diego.
 He completed his postdoctoral studies at the Woods Hole Oceanographic Institution.

 Luyendyk has studied marine geology around the world, from the tectonics of southern California to the paleoclimate of Antarctica.
 He has helped discover deep-sea hydrothermal vents and even has a mountain named for him, Mount Luyendyk in Antarctica.

 He has led two expeditions of the Deep Sea Drilling Project, which has sought to better understand Earth’s geological past, leading to discoveries that have supported models and theories related to sea floor spreading.
 He named Zealandia, a lost, eighth continent that has slipped beneath the sea.